vaxus1/node-red-binance_ext1/README.md

 # node-red-contrib-binance

 A [Node-RED](https://nodered.org) node wrapper to make API calls to the Binance exchange.
+Extending original package with USM Futures extra nodes (adding usage of Futures API calls)

-The back-end node library used to communicate with the Binance exchange is one of the winner of the Binance API Competition.
-See: https://support.binance.com/hc/en-us/articles/115002103732-First-Winner-of-Binance-API-Competition.
+The back-end node library used to communicate with the Binance exchange is
 github: https://github.com/binance-exchange/node-binance-api
 npm: https://www.npmjs.com/package/node-binance-api

 **IMPORTANT**